oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-2-base.md

 Before provisioning any compute or storage resources we need to setup a basic network.
 Therefore we start with the compartment for network operation.
 One of the unique features of OCI is the [virtual layer 2 network][oci_l2] design.
 Compared to the common network overlays in public clouds, this design provides the necessary control to create isolated data center on a shared infrastructure pool.
 Packet encapsulation shields private traffic on a shared network backbone to the extend of defining overlapping IP ranges.
 This allows for a multi-tenant design on the infrastructure layer, and prevents developers and operators to rely complex procedures building and maintaining multi-tenant applications.
 The following diagram exemplifies the topology in a multi data centre region.

-{% img assets/topology.png "Physical Network Topology" %}
+{% imgx assets/topology.png "Physical Network Topology" %}

 A Virtual Cloud Network (VCN) contains a private ["Classless Inter-Domain Routing (CIDR)"][ref_cidr] and can be extend with publically addressable IP adresses.

-{% img assets/segmentation.png "Network Segmentation" %}
+{% imgx assets/segmentation.png "Network Segmentation" %}

 Even though we need to distinguish the physical topology of single- and multi-data centre regions, the logical network layer remains the same, because the data center are connected through a close network and packet forwarding relys on [host routing mechanisms][ref_hostrouting].
 Regional subnets enable operators to launch multi-data center networks for both, private and public cloud services.
 Beside the CIDR the VCN definition contains the Dynamic Routing Gateway (DRG) as IP peer and host for network functions like Internet Connectivity, Network Address Translation (NAT) or Private-Public Service Communication.